gotchoices/MyCHIPs/client/README.md

 	An effort at a React Native app to demonstrate usage of the Wyseman JS client API.
 Hopefully a starting point for a working RN app.

-- chars: Example app from tryout developer (not checked in)

-- rn: Sandbox for tinkering in React Native (not checked in)

 ## Setup Notes
 These notes reflect some steps taken on MacOS to get the React Native app running:
 Also see: https://reactnative.dev/docs/environment-setup